andreav/swgit/doc/custom_tags.rst

   They are optional configurable fields.

-  Hook are denifed by specifying a scripts to be invoked locally or remotely.
+  Hook are defined by specifying a scripts to be invoked locally or remotely.

   In this second case, ssh user and address for remote machine must be specified too.